greglook/merkle-db/DESIGN.md

 ### Partitions

-Partitions hold contiguous non-overlapping ranges of records, sorted by primary key.
+Partitions hold contiguous non-overlapping ranges of records, sorted by id key.
 The records' field data is stored in _tablets_, which are linked from each partition.

 Unlike the internal nodes, partitions may contain significantly more entries